B2B Marketing Strategy: Finding the Diamonds Among the Stones

 A good writer can weave the separate stories into one or a multi-part compelling story that will resonate with your customers.
 Build on these points of differentiation, accomplishment, individuality and history, while intertwining a vision toward the future and where the company is going.

 A second important aspect in business-to-business marketing is to facilitate your customers’ ability to share their own stories.
-This type of third-party testimonial is a powerful social proof, made even more powerful through social media.
+This type of third-party testimonial is a powerful social proof, made even more powerful through social media channels.
 Consider also that:

 Finding a unique brand story behind a B2B company takes a little more digging and may not be readily apparent as it is in a B2C scenario.
 As HubSpot suggested in a their post, “Content Marketing for ‘Boring’ Industries: 10 Tips for Creating Interesting Content.”
 The story is there, it just may take more effort to find, develop and polish, before packaging it in a way that potential clients will be WOW-ed!